imagingbook/gopro-file-renamer/README.md

 In addition, **all** associated GoPro files are renamed as well, including `.MP4`, `.THM` and `.LRV` files.
 The creation dates of the files are not changed.
+Renamed GoPro files can be **restored** to their original names if necessary.

 **Notes:**
 * This tool only works for files produced with GoPro **Hero6** to **Hero12** (and hopefully later) cams.
 Earlier models using different file naming conventions